apache/predictionio/docs/manual/classification/dase.md

   }
 ```

-> You have defined the class `PredictedResult` earlier.
+> You have defined the class `PredictedResult` earlier in this page.

 PredictionIO passes the returned `PredictedResult` object to *Serving*.